ethereum/remix-project/docs/index.rst

 Remix - Solidity IDE
 ====================

-Remix is an Solidity IDE.
+Remix is an IDE for the smart contract programming language Solidity and has as integrated debugger and testing environment.
-It allows developing / debugging Solidity smart contract.

-An online version is accessible at `remix.ethereum.org <http://remix.ethereum.org>`_
+An up to date online version is accessible at `remix.ethereum.org <http://remix.ethereum.org>`_

 This page will host documentation and tutorial about features Remix provides.

-Please browse `solidity.readthedocs.io <http://solidity.readthedocs.io>`_ for any information regarding ``Solidity``
+Please go to `solidity.readthedocs.io <http://solidity.readthedocs.io>`_ for any information regarding ``Solidity``

 Tutorial
 --------